shwina/still-magic/_en/unit.md

 fixed 4
 ```

-A cleaner approach is to make the test control an {% include g key="g:function-attribute" text="attribute" %} of the function.
+A cleaner approach is to make the test control an [attribute](#g:function-attribute) of the function.
 (Remember,
 functions are objects in memory like anything else,
 so we can attach other data to them.)